Centro Universitário das Faculdades Metropolitanas Unidas: History

-The Faculdades Metropolitanas Unidas (FMU) was founded in 1968 by Professor Edevaldo Alves da Silva and Professor Onesimus Silveira, then state's attorney of the State of São Paulo.
+The Faculdades Metropolitanas Unidas (FMU) was founded in 1968 by Professor Edevaldo Alves da Silva, Professor Onesimus Silveira,Professor Arnold Fioraranti, Professor Paulo Silveira and Arthur Ledo dos Santos.
+São Paulo.

 FMU began operations on July 11, 1968.
 The same month, hundreds of students attended the first entrance exam.
 Initially six majors were offered: Law, Economics, Business, Accounting, Education and Social Work.

 In 1975, FMU added the Faculdade de Filosofia, Ciências e Letras Santa Rita de Cássia (College of Arts and Sciences), and began offering Psychology, Pedagogy and Languages.
 In 1976, with the addition of the Faculdade de Educação e Ciências Nova Piratininga (College of Science and Education), Mathematics was added to the enrollment offerings.

 In 1987, the institution established its graduate school, which is now known as Centro de Pesquisa e Pós-Graduação (CPPG) (Center for Research and Graduate Studies), which offers 96 master's degree courses, five MBA programs and twenty professional development courses.
 There is even a unique masters level course on Information Technology Law.

 In 1989, FMU created one of its most traditional programs, Physical Education, which is considered one of the best majors in Brazil.

 Also in the 1980s, FMU merged with two partner institutions.
 Faculdades Integradas Alcântara Machado (FIAM) offered a major in Social Communication (and currently offers majors in Journalism, Advertising, Radio and TV).
 Faculdades de Artes Alcântara Machado (FAAM) includes Faculdade de Música (College of Music), and is the only college in this region of Brazil to earn the highest score on both sections of Exame Nacional de Desempenho de Estudantes (Enade) (a college level standardized test) and its courses in Architecture, City Planning and Administration.

 The FMU also partnered with Faculdades Integradas São Paulo (FISP), which currently offers courses in the field of Engineering.

 Due to its expansion and following the Brazilian law, FMU changed its name to Centro Universitário (University Center) on March 23, 1999.
 Soon after, in 2000, it established the Instituto Metropolitano de Altos Estudos (IMAE) (Metropolitan Institution of Higher Education), which develops cross-disciplinary and interdisciplinary studies, focusing on contemporary issues in Brazil.
 The Institute publishes a Journal: Revista de Cultura IMAE (IMAE Journal of Culture).

 As a University Center, the institution now offers many undergraduate majors and vocational degrees.

 In one of its campuses, the University has a veterinary hospital, a veterinary medicine farm-school and various health care clinics.

 In August 2013, the institution joined the international network of universities Laureate International Universities.

 In December 2012, the Ministério da Educação (MEC) (Brazilian Ministry of Education) suspended entrance exams and new enrollment in FMU's Technology and Systems Analysis and Development program because of its poor performance in 2008 and in 2011 in the Conceito Preliminar de Curso (CPC).
 In 2013, after further review, the Ministry of Education suspended enrollment in several other programs for 2014.